Jungyoonlim/unfold/README.md

-# rothko AI
+# rothko AI - Old
 Artificial Intelligence and Art, Man and Machine, Tragedy and Ecstasy

 # What Rothko does: AI Art and Design Studio
 - Project #1:  Automate UV unwrapping for 3D modeling (in interior design, games, 3d art, ar/vr, architecture, engineering, product design etc)
-#### Moving Project 2 and 3 to different repos
 - Project #2: Unsupervised Learning x Art.
 Algorithms find patterns beyond human labels -- that was not thought possible.
 Exploring the gaps between language.
 - Project #3 (TBD): AI x Style.
 What is it to create your 'style'?